lawrencegripper/ion/internal/app/handler/README.md

 A module should work with files on the local file system as any other process would.
 However, _persistent_ data is expected to be written/read using a particular directory structure:

-## `in/data`
+## `/ion/in/data`
-Any input files that your module needs will be available in the input blob directory `in/data` after you have called [ready](#ready).
+Any input files that your module needs will be available in the input blob directory `/ion/in/data`.

-## `in/eventmeta.json`
+## `/ion/in/eventmeta.json`
-Any input values that your module needs will be available in the file `in/eventmeta.json`.
+Any input values that your module needs will be available in the file `/ion/in/eventmeta.json`.
 This file will need to be deserialized from JSON into an instance of `common.KeyValuePairs`.

-## `out/data`
+## `/ion/out/data`
-Any output files you wish to store should be written to `out/data`.
-These will be persisted after you call [done](#done).
+Any output files you wish to store should be written to `/ion/out/data`.

-## `out/insights.json`
+## `/ion/out/insights.json`
-Any insights you wish to export should be written to the JSON file `out/insights.json`.
+Any insights you wish to export should be written to the JSON file `/ion/out/insights.json`.
 This is intended for data you want to store for later analysis and does not get passed to subsequent modules.

 ### `Insight Schema`
 Key value pairs can only currently be stored as strings and should be serialized from the type `common.KeyValuePairs`
 ```json
 [